mpodgorny/mpodgorny.github.io/README.md

 - Better understandment of C language.

-__“Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.”__ – Dan Salomon
+*Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.* – Dan Salomon